adanmoran/ROSRadar/README.md

 Assuming you downloaded this to your home folder, you should run the following commands

-1. `rosws set ~/ROSRadar/kinetic_workspace/sandbox`
-2. `source ~/ROSRadar/kinetic_workspace/setup.bash`
+1. `source ~/ROSRadar/kinetic_workspace/setup.bash`
-3. `echo $ROS_PACKAGE_PATH`
+2. `echo $ROS_PACKAGE_PATH`
-4. Confirm you get something like "/home/username/ROSRadar/kinetic_workspace/sandbox:/opt/ros/kinetic/share"
+3. Confirm you get something like "/home/username/ROSRadar/kinetic_workspace/sandbox:/opt/ros/kinetic/share"